Page Loading

 £14 million AI project for faster data analysis

-From Edinburgh and across the world, the firm’s Smart Modality team researches and develops new technologies and new generations of imaging systems.
-The company works closely with other Canon international research sites.
+Across the world, the firm’s Smart Modality Team researches and develops new technologies and new generations of imaging systems.
+The Edinburgh team works closely with other Canon international research sites.

 Dr Ken Sutherland, President of Canon Medical Edinburgh